Salem's Lot (2004 miniseries)

-Salem's Lot is a 2004 two-part television miniseries which first aired on TNT on June 20 and ended its run on June 21, 2004.
+Salem's Lot is a 2004 two-part horror television miniseries which first aired on TNT on June 20 and ended its run on June 21, 2004.
 It is the second television adaptation of Stephen King's 1975 vampire novel 'Salem's Lot following the 1979 miniseries adaptation.
 Although the novel and original miniseries were both set in the 1970s, this version updates the story to take place in the 2000s.

 Plot

 Ben Mears attacks priest Donald Callahan in a homeless shelter in Detroit, and they fall out a window.
 In the hospital where he and Callahan are taken, Ben is asked by an orderly why, as a Christian, he should not let Ben die for attacking a priest.
 Ben tells his story.

 Sometime earlier, Ben, a writer, returns to his hometown of Jerusalem's Lot (known as "'Salem's Lot") in Maine, to write a novel.
 He tells Susan Norton, a waitress and former art student, that when he was a child he entered the house of Hubie Marsten, a Prohibition-era gangster.
 Local legend has it the Marsten House is possessed by evil, and that Marsten was a devil worshipper who murdered children.
 Ben overheard Marsten begging for his life to some unseen evil force before seemingly hanging himself.
 Attempting to flee from the house, Ben believed he heard Marsten's last victim crying for help, but was too afraid to find him.
 Thirty years later, Ben plans to rent the house to find catharsis and gather material for his novel, but discovers it has been sold by Larry Crockett to antique dealers Richard Straker and Kurt Barlow.

 Salem's Lot is rife with dark secrets: Crockett is an immoral businessman who sexually abuses his teenage daughter Ruth.
 When Ruth spends time with a disabled garbageman named Dud Rodgers, Crockett gets him fired.
 Eva Prunier, proprietor of the boarding house where Ben stays, played evil games with Marsten when she and her peers were teenagers.
 Charlie Rhodes, cruelty-obsessed Vietnam veteran and school bus driver, torments the children he transports.
 Trailer park residents Roy and Sandy McDougall physically abuse their baby, blackmailing Dr. Jimmy Cody after he has an affair with Sandy.